 - Butternut Squash

-PLAN MEALS AROUND FRESH PRODUCE THAT IS ON SALE
+PLAN MEALS AROUND YOUR CHEAP PRODUCE

-STORE FRESH PRODUCE PROPERLY
+STORE YOUR CHEAP PRODUCE PROPERLY

-Nectarines, peaches and melons need to ripen at room temperature for a few days.
+- Nectarines, peaches, and melons need to ripen at room temperature for a few days.
 Then store them in the refrigerator to last longer.
 Make sure that you cut the melons first before storing them in the fridge.

-Berries need to be stored in their containers in the fridge.
+- Berries need to be stored in their containers in the fridge.
 They can also be stored in vented containers like these.

 COOL, DRY PLACE OR THE COUNTERTOP

-Pineapples need to be turned upside down for a few days.
+- Pineapples need to be turned upside down for a few days.
 This helps to sweeten the whole pineapple.

-Avocados should be stored at room temperature until they're ripe.
+- Avocados should be stored at room temperature until they're ripe.
 Once they are ripe, you can also put them in the fridge to last a few more days.

-KEEP YOUR FRESH PRODUCE VISIBLE
+KEEP YOUR IN-SEASON, CHEAP PRODUCE VISIBLE

 FREEZE FRESH PRODUCE

-Freezing fruits and vegetables when they are in season is a great way to have fresh produce all year long.
+Freezing fruits and vegetables when they are in season is a great way to have cheap produce all year long.
 You can freeze most produce at home without any special equipment.
 Not only can you freeze it when it's fresh, but you can also freeze produce that is a little past its prime to use in smoothies.